forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### Legal Considerations for Crimea
 [in work]

-> Self determination and consequences for the legality of secession is discussed on the page [Universal Rights](../jurisprudence/universal_rights.md) [as of early November 2022 in work].

-> No judgement currently stated here whether the secession of Crimea is lawful, except that the current situation is considered unsatisfactory and a bilateral agreement through negotiations should be reached.
-Possibly by [trading some rights](./../jurisprudence/universal_rights.md#trade-in-territory), possibly as part of an [overall peace](#paths-to-peace). // Occupying territories or targeting infrastructure from Ukraine to get concessions from 3rd countries (NATO countries) - lets say - is considered not nice towards Ukraine.
+> No judgement currently stated here whether the secession of Crimea is lawful, except that the current situation is considered unsatisfactory and a bilateral agreement through negotiations should be reached and unilateral territorial changes could set a 2022 precedent causing (increased) instability in the world.
+In the section [speculations on Crimea](#speculations-on-crimea) in the chapter [paths to peace](#considerations-on-paths-to-peace) some options such as trading some rights are listed.

 > The literature below often contradicts each other and the arguments in the sparse literature differ a lot.
 A clearer legal framework self-determination and secession would help as for example stated in the recommended paper [Saul 2011](../jurisprudence/universal_rights.md#saul-2011) which is cited on the [Universal Rights page](../jurisprudence/universal_rights.md).
 On the [Universal Rights Page](../jurisprudence/universal_rights_and_rules.md) the topic of self determination is further discussed (respectively in consideration as of December 22).

 ##### Oerebech 2021 Part 1